johnwargo/glowing-pumpkin-udp-sync/readme.md

-# Glowing Pumpkin Server (UDP)
+# Glowing Pumpkin Server Sync (UDP)

-This is the [Glowing Pumpkin Xiao 5x5 BFF](https://github.com/johnwargo/glowing-pumpkin-xiao-bff) project with a UDP broadcast listener added to you can control the app from a smartphone, tablet, of desktop PC.
+This is the [Glowing Pumpkin Xiao 5x5 BFF](https://github.com/johnwargo/glowing-pumpkin-xiao-bff) project with UDP broadcast sender and listener components included.
+The sender broadcast messages to listener devices on the network to control them (synchronize activities between them).

 Documentation forthcoming.